'Vision Zero' Road Safety Strategy 2024 to 2035

 8.19

-Therefore, from the academic year 2023/24 Surrey Fire and Rescue Service will disseminate the latest best practice intervention DriveFit throughout Surrey's sixth forms and colleges.
+Therefore,during the academic year 2023/24 Surrey Fire and Rescue Service disseminated the brand new best practice intervention DriveFit throughout Surrey's sixth forms and colleges for the first time.
 This consists of a 40-minute film or series of shorter films delivered in the classroom followed by a 45-minute workshop.
-The film uses a talk show style interview format where expert guests provide information, demonstrations, and tips about how pre-drivers, learner and newly qualified drivers can best manage the learning to drive process as well as the risky driving behaviours associated with speeding, tiredness, mobile phone use and intoxicated driving.
+The film uses a talk show style interview format where expert guests provide information, demonstrations, and tips about how pre-drivers, learner and newly qualified drivers can best manage the learning-to-drive process as well as the risky driving behaviours associated with speeding, tiredness, mobile phone use and intoxicated driving.
+Surrey Fire and Rescue Service will aim to disseminate this intervention to as many sixth forms and colleges as possible every year.

 8.20